Where to Stay in Hoi An: A Local’s Guide for First-Timers

 Nghé Coffee & Vegan in the rice fields outside Hoi An

-The picture above is from the same cafe at the beginning of this article (NGHE Rice Paddy Cafe).
+The picture above is from the cafe that I mentioned at the beginning of this article (NGHE Rice Paddy Cafe).

 The Hoi An countryside has some of my favorite views in Vietnam.
 The air feels fresh, and there are areas with rice fields as far as you can see.
 There are rice fields outside Hoi An in nearly all directions, depending on how far you go.
-Here’s one (Cam Kim Rice Fields).
-Here’s another (Lo Gach Cu).
+The Cam Thanh Rice Fields are in this area.
+And the rice fields north of town are in this area.
+They have small paths you can bike or scooter through.

 Exploring the rice fields north of Hoi An's Old Town in Vietnam.